 Stop and Read

 Simple Transformative Complex Transformative

 Industry Industry

-It refers to basically application It replaced the earlier simple

-of simple tools, which were tools and introduced complex
+It refers to basically application of simple tools, which were introduced by early Hunters and Agriculturalists.
+It replaced the earlier simple tools and introduced complex ones.

-introduced by early Hunters and ones.

-Agriculturalists.

 Thus, industrialization led to a massive manufacturing growth as well as both economic and social changes with technological innovation in all part of the World, where the economy is organizing for the purpose of manufacturing.